besttime-app/BestTime-Documentation/source/includes/_forecastendpoints.md

 - **venue_info** `object`
  Details of the forecasted venue.
  &nbsp;
+ - venue_info.**venue_name** `string`
+   Name of the venue.
+This is the name of the venue as found by the geocoding lookup.
+Note this name could be slightly different than the `venue_address` used as input.
+  &nbsp;
  - venue_info.**venue_address** `string`
    Address of the venue.
 This is the address of the venue as found by the geocoding lookup.
 Note this address could be different than the `venue_address` used as input.
   &nbsp;